OpenChain-Project/conformance-questionnaire/README-LOCALIZATION.md

 All of the `"specVersion"` fields in the questionnaire.json files must have exactly the same value.

 ## Specifying the language in the JSON file
-The `"language"` field in the JSON file must match the language indicated the questionnaire file name.
+The `"language"` field in the JSON file must match the [RFC 5646 format](https://tools.ietf.org/html/rfc5646) language tag indicated the questionnaire file name.

 ## Fields requiring localization